JoeQuigley1/pp5-fe-bike-brothers/README.md

 The steps used to deploy this project can be seen in steps 19-39 in the Deployment section of the BackEnd README [here](https://github.com/JoeQuigley1/pp5-drf-bike-brothers#deployment).

 ### Media

 - Favicon and Logo by <a href="https://www.flaticon.com/free-icons/motorcycle" title="motorcycle icons">Motorcycle icons created by Freepik - Flaticon</a>
 - Avatar and No Results images are from Code Institute Moments walkthrough project
+- 404 image was <a href="http://www.freepik.com">Designed by gstudioimagen / Freepik</a>
+- Bike images were taken from [Pexels](https://www.pexels.com)

+### Credit
+- Code Institute: The base of this project comes from the Moments walkthrough used as guide when making this and building upon it to make the project my own.
+- Tutor support for their help in solving the **npx create-react-app . --use-npm** problem
+- Stack Overflow for the wealth of knowledge
+- React Bootstrap Documentation
+- W3Schools
+- MDN Web Docs
+- React Documentation

 ## Acknowledgements

 - [Martina Terlevic](https://github.com/SephTheOverwitch): For help and support throughout a tough year.
 - Tutor support for their help in solving the **npx create-react-app . --use-npm** problem